Wombosvideo/tw-animate-css/README.md

 2. Clone the forked repository to your local machine.
 3. Create a new branch for your feature or bug fix.
 4. Make your changes.
-5. Try to test your changes with a new project.
+5. Try to test your changes if applicable.
 6. Commit and push your changes.
 7. Open a pull-request.